Place of Origin:

 River was later pardoned and released from the Stormcage Containment Facility after it was discovered that there was no evidence of the man she had murdered having ever existed.
-This was due to The Doctor erasing himself from all databases as part of his return to the shadows.
-As a result of this, she returned to Archaeology and became a professor.
-(The Angels Take Manhattan) However, she alternated between using the titles “doctor” and “professor”.
-(The Husbands of River Song) According to another account, she was already a Professor in a time when she was still detained in Stormcage.
-(River of Time)
+This was due to The Doctor erasing himself from all databases in the universe.
+(The Angels Take Manhattan) As a time-travelling archaeologist, River sometimes made money as a mercenary, according to the Time Lords’ files.
+(Songs of Love)

 After dealing with two thugs that were hired to kill her, River returned to her office only to receive a call from head of Starlight Studios, Max Kliener.
 She agreed to meet him at his studio the next afternoon, where she was reintroduced to Rock, who claimed to remember their prior meeting.
 However, River knew he was lying when she asked about giving him coffee and he pretended to remember this although it never happened.
 She also noted that Giddy Semestre, Rock’s co-star, also did not remember meeting her the day before at the party.